 There is Joy in Giving!
 This week we kick off our annual stewardship initiative.
 As in past years, we are asking parish members to prayerfully reflect on their annual offertory gifts and to Take the Next Step in our stewardship journey.
 This is an important opportunity for us all to support our parish ministries and mission.
 We are requesting each one of us to take an active role in joyfully participating in the growth of our parish and for each parishioner to practice the principle of stewardship giving back a portion of our blessings to God.

 “As each one has received a gift, use it to serve one another as good stewards of God’s varied grace” (1 Pt 4:10)

 The US Bishop’s Pastoral Letter on Stewardship puts it this way:

-Stewardship is not a once a year event – it is a way of life.
+Stewardship is not a once-a-year event – it is a way of life.
 The Christian steward is responsible for “utilizing and managing all resources God provides for the glory of God and the betterment of His creation.”
-In other words, it is all-encompassing way of living our life that involves not only the care of ourselves but the care of others.
+In other words, it is an all-encompassing way of living our life that involves not only the care of ourselves but the care of others.
 This is usually summed up as giving our “time, talent, and treasure.”

 The Gift of Time

 “The disciples are not only to learn humility and fraternal love, they must actually participate in the mystery” Romano Guardini, “The Lord,” Henry Regnery Co., 1954